Tamara Belt, Landscape Committee Chair

-Glenn Stach, RLA, LEED AP, Preservation Landscape Architect & Planner
+Glenn Stach, RLA, LEED AP, Consulting Preservation Landscape Architect & Planner

 Glenn Stach has been dedicated to cultural landscape preservation for over 20 years.
 Glenn has a proven record of sustaining and enhancing the historic legacy of significant landscapes through design and planning.
 Glenn obtained his degree from Virginia Tech, and has since managed projects in landscape architecture, historic preservation, and urban design for clients such as the Central Park Conservancy, the James Monroe Birthplace and Biltmore Estate.
-His Washington DC-based projects include Meridian Hill Park, St. Elizabeth’s Hospital and the World War I Memorial.
-Glenn previously worked for Heritage Landscapes, the Vermont-based firm that authored Tregaron’s Cultural Landscape Report.
-Glenn has served on the Board of Directors of The Cultural Landscape Foundation, which has recognized Tregaron as a notable destination.
-We are delighted to have Glenn’s expertise and guidance as we move forward in our restoration and rehabilitation work.
+His Washington DC-based projects have included Meridian Hill Park, St. Elizabeth’s Hospital and the World War I Memorial.

 Judith Tankard is a landscape historian, preservation consultant and author.
 She is a frequent lecturer on landscape history and a noted expert on Ellen Biddle Shipman.
 She is the author of The Gardens of Ellen Biddle Shipman (Sagapress/Library of American Landscape History, 1996), which introduced a new generation of garden lovers and historic landscape enthusiasts to Shipman’s pioneering achievements.
 In response to the popularity of Tankard’s book and its role in catalyzing preservation and renewal of Shipman’s gardens, the Library of American Landscape History has published an updated edition, Ellen Shipman and the American Garden (University of Georgia Press/LALH, 2018), a winner of the 2019 John Brinckerhoff Jackson Book Prize.

-Judith lives in Boston.
-She taught landscape design at Radcliffe Seminars and was the founding editor of the Journal of the New England Garden History Society.
+Judith lives in Boston, Massachusetts.
+She taught landscape design at Radcliffe Seminars for many years and was the founding editor of the Journal of the New England Garden History Society.
 She currently serves on the Stewardship Council of The Cultural Landscape Foundation.
 Judith lectured at Tregaron in 2012 and periodically advises the Conservancy on Shipman’s landscape designs.